GoswamiVijay/APIPrototype/pages/configuration-management.md

 4.  dev-integration -- this branch is used performing developer integration testing, the code is synchronized on a schedule and deployed to dev-integration platform

 Secondary branches are created in response to bug fixes with a deployed version, feature development etc.

 1.  release -- this branch is created from develop in preparation for release, configuration changes specifc to production environment are made and checked in before merging with master branch.
 2.  feature-branch -- feature branches are created for functional requirements that are independent of current code base and for features that will span multiple sprints.

 ### Branching & Merging ###
 We recommend using SourceTree for performing merge and branch operations.
-We make one person responsible for working with master, test and dev-integration branches.
+We made one person responsible for working with master, test and dev-integration branches.
 Development team members are free to create feature branches.

+Please refer to this article for creating and merging branches http://blog.sourcetreeapp.com/2012/08/01/smart-branching-with-sourcetree-and-git-flow/.

+__Important__

-The Dockerfile file in each of the branch is specific to that environment.
+___The Dockerfile file in each of the branch is specific to that environment.
 When merging branches please ensure that the Dockerfile file does not get overwritten/merged with another branch.
-This is just a precaution, the environment settings in the Dockerfile file is overridden by the environment settings configured in the Elastic Beanstalk environment.
+This is just a precaution, the environment settings in the Dockerfile file is overridden by the environment settings configured in the Elastic Beanstalk environment.___

+___The Dockerrun.aws.json file is used by Amazon Elastic Beanstalk to setup the environment.
+No changes should be merged to this file from other branches unless the hosting environment needs to be changes.___